Alarms | Online Help |Qntrl

 4. Failed Job Alert

-4. Threshold Value(%): Set the threshold value for the selected parameter.
+4. Threshold Value(%): Define the limit that will trigger the alarm for the selected parameter.

 Alarm Details